delafer/traiNNer-redux/options/train/ParagonSR2/readme.md

 # ParagonSR2

+ParagonSR2 is designed as a practical "no-nonsense" super-resolution system for real use, not just benchmarks.

+At a glance, ParagonSR2 aims to:
+- deliver high-quality, visually pleasing outputs that hold up under close inspection,
+- run fast enough for real-world deployment on consumer GPUs and modern CPUs,
+- remain robust across mixed and imperfect inputs (compression, noise, sharpening, mild blur),
+- integrate cleanly into production pipelines:
+  - dynamic-shape ONNX export,
+  - TensorRT compatibility,
+  - safe FP16/INT8 post-training quantization,
+  - deterministic, easily debuggable behavior.

+In other words:
+- ParagonSR2 should feel like a reliable tool you can ship to end users:
+  - capable enough to handle complex degradations,
+  - efficient enough to run interactively,
+  - predictable enough that improvements come from deliberate design, not accidents.

 ParagonSR2 is a practical, deployment-focused super-resolution architecture designed by Philip Hofmann and implemented for traiNNer-redux.

 The goals are simple: